mstocco/mariostoc.co/content/traininglog/20220501-ironman2022-17weeksout.md

 ### NOTES
 Total Time: **95 Minutes** &nbsp; Swim: **1600m** <small>(38 mins)</small>

 Complete shit show at the pool today.
-Another swim club has booked lanes until August and there is no way to be productive from 0615 to 0800.
+Another swim club has booked lanes until August and there is no way to be productive after 0615.
 I left a complaint at reception on the way out.
-I really was enjoying the early morning swims.

 I rode easy for an hour and a bit from town, to King George Terrace, along the waterfront before heading out to The Nest Café.
 I picked up a snack then headed home just before the rain starts (again).